-Our Classes The aim of the Academy is to help young people, 5-17 years, develop:
+Our Drama Club Classes The aim of the Academy Drama Clubs, is to help young people, 5-17 years, develop:

 These aims are achieved through a highly developed, original, drama programme.
-Each fun lesson is carefully planned.
+Each fun session, at Drama Club is carefully planned.

-Most importantly, our classes are fun!
+Most importantly, our Drama Clubs are fun!
 No previous acting experience is necessary; the emphasis is on encouraging children to develop their imagination and enthusiasm at a level that works for them.
 We provide a safe, fun environment, managed carefully to ensure everyone respects one another.

 End of Year Performances At the end of each year they utilise all the skills acquired during the year to create a short, scripted production, which is performed, for parents and friends.